-This month’s edition of the Greater Houston Partnership's Houston: The Economy at a Glance provides an in-depth analysis of the nation's 20 most populous metro areas, exploring how metro Houston compares to its peers in terms of diversity, educational attainment, spending and more.
+This month’s edition of the Greater Houston Partnership's Houston: The Economy at a Glance provides an in-depth analysis of the state and region's GDP and energy's contribution.

 Houston: The Economy at a Glance is a free monthly publication, which offers the latest data along with expert commentary on the Houston region’s economy.